 The Women (1939), 132 minutes, D: George Cukor

-With an all-woman, all-star cast of more than 125 strong-minded women, from Clare Boothe's (Luce) play.
-A comedy/drama full of biting wit, fast dialogue, and superb performances.
-The complex story line about matrimony and men and women is full of twists and diversions, almost unimportant.
+With an all-woman, all-star cast of more than 125 strong-minded women, based Clare Boothe's (Luce) play.
+A satirical comedy/drama full of biting and snappy wit, fast dialogue, and superb performances from a great cast.
+The complex story line about matrimony and the struggles between men and women is full of twists and diversions, almost unimportant.
 One of the socialite women Mary Haines (Norma Shearer) learns that her husband is having an affair with an amoral perfume sales clerk Chrystal Allen (Joan Crawford).
-She seeks a divorce with a six-week stay in Reno, where she ultimately learns that her husband Stephen isn't that fond of Chrystal, and so she plots to get him back.
+She seeks a quickie divorce with a six-week stay in Reno, where she ultimately learns that her husband Stephen isn't that fond of Chrystal, and so she plots to get him back.
 The cast of women engages in cat-fighting and bitching, vicious gossip and cattiness, husband-stealing, and back-stabbing, while the film provides insight into female bonding and the role of women in society.

 Wuthering Heights (1939), 104 minutes, D: William Wyler

 One of the greatest romantic love stories ever filmed (with beautiful Oscar-winning black and white cinematography by Gregg Toland), from Emily Bronte's tragic 1847 Victorian novel, about a pair of eternal lovers.
 Abandoned orphan Gypsy boy Heathcliff (Rex Downing as child, Laurence Olivier as adult) is taken in by a well-to-do 19th century English family, the Earnshaws (Cecil Kellaway as the father) on the isolated moors.
 He becomes their stable boy and falls in love with the family's spoiled young daughter Catherine Earnshaw (Sarita Wooten as child), his childhood friend.
-The beautiful Cathy (Merle Oberon as adult) is desperately in love with Heathcliff (they are playmates together, and obviously soul-mates), but because of his low birth begins seeing a wealthy neighbor's son.
-Heathcliff leaves during a misunderstanding and with driving ambition later returns moderately wealthy, discovering that she has married rich Edgar Linton (David Niven), in spite of her passionate love for him.
+The beautiful manor-born Cathy (Merle Oberon as adult) is desperately in love with Heathcliff (they are playmates together, and obviously soul-mates), but because of his low birth, she begins seeing a wealthy neighbor's son.
+Heathcliff leaves during a jealous misunderstanding and with driving ambition later returns moderately wealthy, discovering that she has married rich Edgar Linton (David Niven), in spite of her passionate love for him.
 In revenge, he spitefully marries Edgar's naive sister Isabella (Geraldine Fitzgerald) and then neglects her.
-The long-suppressed passionate feelings that they have had for each other continue to torment them as haunted, star-crossed lovers.
+The long-suppressed passionate feelings that Heathcliff and Cathy have had for each other continue to torment them and embitter them as haunted, star-crossed lovers.
 They pledge to be together for eternity as Cathy dies on her death-bed, and he continues to mourn her passing.

 Young Mr. Lincoln (1939), 100 minutes, D: John Ford

-A remarkably realistic period piece and historical drama, from Lamar Trotti's original story, a recreation and character study of the early years of Abraham Lincoln (Henry Fonda), the 16th President of the US, beginning around the time of the Whig convention of 1832.
-A rough-hewn, Kentucky log cabin-born young Abe experiences the loss of his love Ann Rutledge (Pauline Moore), and then struggles to make it as a country backwoods lawyer.
+A remarkably realistic period piece and historical drama, from Lamar Trotti's original story.
+It is a recreation and character study of the early years of Abraham Lincoln (Henry Fonda), the 16th President of the US, beginning around the time of the Whig convention of 1832.
+A rough-hewn, shy, Kentucky log cabin-born young Abe experiences the loss of his first love Ann Rutledge (Pauline Moore), and then struggles to make it as a country backwoods lawyer.
 He stops a lynching and defends two brothers Matt (Richard Cromwell) and Adam Clay (Eddie Quillan) accused of murder in the final dramatic courtroom sequence.
 Includes a log-splitting and a tug-of-war scene.